Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

     In the above example, you might be thinking "why partition on `BENE_ID` when you could partition on `CLM_ID`", which is the merge key and _guarantees_ the joins happen within partition.
 That would also be a perfectly fine strategy, though in practice we often perform multiple merges or have more complicated join conditions.
 If in addition to merging header and line files, you'd also like to bring over demographic and eligibility data, then `BENE_ID` becomes an obvious choice for a partition which guarantees the within-partition relationship between data.

     Still, in other cases `BENE_ID` may not be the right choice.
 If analyses happen across beneficiaries, say identifying members linked through a case (`MSIS_CASE_NUM`), then you could partition based on this field.
 As this field is not readily available in every file you'd need to map `BENE_ID` in each file to `MSIS_CASE_NUM` to respect that partitioning strategy.

+    We have pre-partitioned the Other Services file by the last character of the claim ID, which you can find at `/gpfs/milgram/pi/medicaid_lab/data/cms/ingested/TMSIS_super_partitions`.

 #### Code
 TODO